 Following the update, calibration was validated for the period from WY 2016-2023 to support the Mid-County Basin Optimization Study.
 Validation included analysis of simulated and observed groundwater levels and streamflow data.
 This analysis indicated that the model remained robust and accurately simulated the WY 2015-2023 period in most respects but did not properly reflect aquifer response to pilot injection testing in the western portion of the Basin at the Beltz 8 and Beltz 12 wells.
 Therefore, the model's aquifer parameters were locally recalibrated in the SCWD service area to better simulate aquifer response to injection and pumping.
-The model was also manually calibrated to better match observed data at the new SP-5 deep coastal monitoring well.
+The model was also manually calibrated to better match observed data at the new SP-5 deep coastal monitoring well, and to improve calibration at shallow RMP for the depletion of interconnected surface water sustainability indicator.
 Additionally, the near-well simulation of groundwater head was calibrated to better match in-borehole heads observed during injection and recovery testing at the Beltz 8 and Beltz 12 well sites, using the MODFLOW MNW2 package Theim equation with SKIN option to simulate a well skin.
 These improvements helped solidify the model's applicability for simulating direct recharge projects during GSP implementation.
-The model will continue to be updated as necessary to make sure ongoing project implementation is reflected properly in the model.
+The model will continue to be updated as necessary to make sure ongoing project implementation is reflected properly in the model (M&A, 2025).